kevinolega/callcentertrainingtips/_posts/2018-06-29-beginner-tips.md

 **Interviewer (Sales):**

-One of the most challenging things about sales is how some customers initially not interested that's why in my previous job, we begin by asking our customers questions about what they like about their service provider, then we allow them to talk about it more then we listen to them and allow them to share what they like and eventually they share with us what they would like to change and afterwards we're talking about how they can purchase what we have.
+One of the most challenging things about sales is how some customers initially are not interested that's why in my previous job, we begin by asking our customers questions about what they like about their service provider, then we allow them to talk about it more then we listen to them and allow them to share what they like and eventually they share with us what they would like to change and afterwards we're talking about how they can purchase what we have.

 **Interviewer (General):**

 I used to be a really shy person but I learned from some friends that the pay is really good in this industry.
 I asked a lot of people, read a lot of books, studied and practiced a lot until I can improve myself.

----

 In all these areas practice how you say your words.